Authored by: Sara Penn

 Submitted by: Sara Penn on 04/16/2020

-In an effort to expand and improve the options available to her lower income audience, Lemoine “rejected the traditional model of the chapbook trade and experimented with different approaches to design” and, by 1820, had published over four-hundred chapbooks, including those written anonymously by her husband (Bearden-White 56).
-Based in White-Rose-Court, London, she often employed printer Thomas Maiden, publisher John Roe, and bookseller, Thomas Hurst to help carry out her vision.
+In an effort to expand and improve the options available to her lower income audience, Lemoine “rejected the traditional model of the chapbook trade and experimented with different approaches to design” and, by 1820, had published at least four-hundred works, including those written anonymously by her husband (Bearden-White 56).
+Based in White-Rose-Court, London, she often employed printer Thomas Maiden, publisher John Roe, and bookseller Thomas Hurst to help carry out her vision.

-Possessing a relatively unprecedented understanding of her consumers desires, Lemoine greatly advanced the chapbook industry.
-Rather than sustain the lengthy titles that were once a trademark of the eighteenth-century novel, she enforced the notion that bigger is not always better.
-By shortening chapbook titles to gauge the audience’s interest without revealing the entire plot, Lemoine engineered a new form of marketing for chapbooks.
+Possessing a relatively unprecedented understanding of her consumers' desires, Lemoine greatly advanced the chapbook industry.
+Rather than sustain the lengthy titles that were once a trademark of the eighteenth-century novel, she shortened chapbook titles to gauge the audience’s interest without revealing the entire plot.
+In doing so, Lemoine engineered a new form of marketing for chapbooks.